kb1907/Natural-Language-Processing-Specialization/README.md

 # Natural Language Processing Specialization

-Natural Language Processing Specialization - Projects- Notes
+- In this folder, [Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing) projects and notes can be found.

 -----------------------------------------------------------------------------------